-UK and international binding net zero targets As part of the scenario analysis, SSE assessed its supported by renewable capacity growth plans current and pipeline wind portfolio to understand and targets provide an opportunity to invest the potential opportunity of accelerated wind in the growth of SSE's installed onshore and investment to the business in 2030 and 2050.
-The 1.5°C scenario indicated a significantly offshore wind generation capacity. greater opportunity in 2030, with a range of Key assumptions included the wind capacity £0.48bn to £0.66bn and an opportunity of more projections from the IEA Net Zero Emissions than double that in 2050 with a range of £1.09bn by 2050 and STEPS scenarios, SSE's current to £1.50bn, when compared to a warmer 2.5°C and pipeline wind investment projections and scenario for the same time horizons
+As part of the scenario analysis, SSE assessed its current and pipeline wind portfolio to understand the potential opportunity of accelerated wind investment to the business in 2030 and 2050.
+The 1.5°C scenario indicated a significantly greater opportunity in 2030, with a range of £0.48bn to £0.66bn and an opportunity of more than double that in 2050 with a range of £1.09bn to £1.50bn, when compared to a warmer 2.5°C scenario for the same time horizons.